cjmrlsdio/Recipe-Sharing-Platform-/RecipeSharingDocu.md

 PROJECT SCOPE

-Both large and small cafeteria owners looking for affordable meal ideas to serve their customers.
-This system will use Html, CSS and Javascript.
+This project is targeted towards both large and small cafeteria owners who are seeking cost-effective meal ideas to better serve their customers.
+The system will be developed using Angular to ensure a robust, scalable, and user-friendly platform that meets the needs of cafeteria operators of all sizes.

 D. Work breakdown Structure